Student Technical Solutions Competition

 We would like to have all visiting teachers, counselors, and other high school personnel join Delta's Technical, Trades, & Manufacturing Division faculty and staff representatives attend a meeting during the competition.

 Competitions will take place from 8:30 a.m. to 10:30 a.m.
 Between 10:30 a.m. and 12:00 noon, students and faculty can have lunch on their own and explore the campus.
-At 12:00 noon, following the lunch period, there will be a winners' presentation in the Lecture Theater.
+At 12:00 noon, following the lunch period, there will be an awards presentation in the Lecture Theater, G160.
 Personal award certificates will be handed out to all first-, second-, and third-place winners.
 All competing students will receive a commemorative certificate of their participation in these competitions.

 The number of participants allowed to compete in each competition area must be predetermined due to the limits of our facilities.
 If fewer than three different sponsors have entered an individual or team in a particular category by the deadline of day of the event, that category may be deleted and the sponsoring schools notified.